 Don't expect to produce well-filled nuts without irrigation.
 Because a pecan tree has such an expansive root system, every effort should be made to water the entire surface area covered by the tree canopy.
 The water needs of a pecan tree will vary from 1 inch per week in the spring to more than 2 inches per week in the summer.
 If turfgrass is established under the tree, apply additional water to compensate for additional demand.
 Each watering should be sufficient to thoroughly soak the soil to a depth of 12 inches.

 There are several pecan insect pests that routinely damage both foliage and nuts.
 Aphids feeding on foliage excrete a sticky substance, referred to as honeydew, that falls from the tree like rain, making a mess of everything it falls on, including lawn furniture and vehicles.
 The "cotton candy" bags that appear in pecan trees during late summer are caused by fall webworm.
 Webworm infested trees are unsightly and, depending on the timing and severity of the infestation, can experience a reduction in yield.
 The pecan nut casebearer and pecan weevil are nut feeders.
 The casebearer destroys small newly formed nutlets in the spring while the weevil attacks the nuts during the late summer and fall.
 Proper timing of spray applications is especially important for control of the casebearer and weevil.
-Spray dates for these pests may vary each year, so it's a good idea to check with your county Extension office or the Noble Foundation for assistance with timing of insecticide applications.
+Spray dates for these pests may vary each year, so it's a good idea to check with your county Extension office or the Noble Research Institute for assistance with timing of insecticide applications.

 Large pecan trees can be a problem to spray.
 Hose-end sprayers are the only type most home owners have at their disposal that can spray very far up into the tree, but even these are limited to trees no more than 30 feet tall.
 If your tree exceeds the reach of your sprayer, enlist the services of a local pest control company.

 Spraying a tree located in a residential area can be a risky undertaking.
 Most people aren't thrilled with the prospect of pesticides drifting over their property.
 Make every effort to spray on a calm day and use the safest chemical for the job.
-For assistance choosing an appropriate pesticide, contact your county Extension service or the Noble Foundation.
+For assistance choosing an appropriate pesticide, contact your county Extension service or the Noble Research Institute.

 No one enjoys fertilizing, watering and spraying their pecan trees only to see squirrels, crows and bluejays carry off the nuts.
 While it is not possible to achieve complete control of wildlife in urban areas, it is possible to reduce the amount of depredation using live traps and scare tactics.